michelle-miller/virtual-agent/tutorial.md

 The **Car Dashboard Tutorial** workspace is added to your {{site.data.keyword.conversationshort}} service instance.

-In the next two steps, you will link this workspace to the agent, and add the intents that are defined in the workspace to the agent as custom capabilities.
-When you add custom capabilities to the agent, you give the agent the ability to recognize and respond to more intents than the built-in customer service capabilities that it can recognize automatically.

 ## Step 2: Linking a workspace
 {: #tutless2}

+This step and the next step work together to add intents from a {{site.data.keyword.conversationshort}} service workspace to your agent as custom capabilities.

-By performing this step, you will learn how to link a {{site.data.keyword.conversationshort}} service workspace to your agent.
+In this step, you will link a workspace with a set of defined intents to the agent.
+In the next step, you will add the intents from the linked workspace to the agent as custom capabilities.

+When you add custom capabilities to the agent, you give the agent the ability to recognize and respond to more intents than the built-in customer service capabilities that it can recognize automatically.

 ### Procedure

 1. Return to your agent in [{{site.data.keyword.watson}} {{site.data.keyword.virtualagentshort}}](https://virtual-agent.watson.ibm.com/).
 1. From the menu, select **Linked Workspaces**.
 1. Click **Link Workspace**.
-1. Select the instance of the {{site.data.keyword.conversationshort}} service to which you imported the workspace in the previous lesson.
+1. Select the instance of the {{site.data.keyword.conversationshort}} service to which you imported the workspace in the previous step.
 1. Select the **Car Dashboard Tutorial** workspace.
 1. Click **Link workspaces**.

 ## Step 3: Adding custom capabilities
 {: #tutless3}

 By completing this step, you will learn how to add custom capabilities to your agent.
+These custom capabilities enable the agent to recognize utterances that a user might say to control a car dashboard.
+In practice, you can create a workspace in which you define intents that represent common goals of your users in particular, and link the workspace to your agent to add those intents as custom capabilities.

 ### Procedure